brunopostle/homemaker-addon/coding.md

 *RelatedObjects* e.g in aggregation (beware that `object` is a python reserved word).

+Create rooted Object entities using the `root.create_entity` API, this looks after all the *GlobalId* and *OwnerHistory* stuff.

 ## Product

 Any `IfcProduct` sub-class.
 Includes *Element* entities (such as